Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

     # zBuilder.bundle : zFiber 6 #
     # zBuilder.builder : Read File: C:\Temp\test.ziva in 0:00:00.052000 #

-This is a simple output to give you a hint of what has been retrieved.
-Now we can build.
+Like before, this is a simple printout to give you a hint of what has been loaded from the file.
+Now we can build:

 .. code-block:: python

     z.build()

-If you have been following along the output should look like this again as there would be no map interpolation.
+If you have been following along the output should look like this again as there would have been no map interpolation.

 .. code-block:: python

     # zBuilder.builders.ziva : Building.... #
     # zBuilder.builder : Finished: ---Elapsed Time = 0:00:03.578000 #

+The Anatomical Arm rig should now be completely restored back to its original state.

 String Replacing
 ^^^^^^^^^^^^^^^^

-You can do basic string replace operations on the information stored in the builder.
-This is very useful if you have name changes on the geometry you are dealing with or even as a basic mirror.
+You can do basic string replace operations on the information stored in a builder.
+This is very useful if you have name changes of the geometry you are dealing with, or even to create a basic mirroring of the rig.

-When you do a string replace you give it a search and replace term.
-It looks for all the references of the search term and does a replace.
-In the context of Ziva it will search and replace node names, map names (zAttachment1.weights for example), curve names for zLineOfAction, any mesh name (embedded, user tet).
+When you do a string replace you provide a search term and a replace term.
+In the context of the Ziva builder it will search and replace:

+* node names
+* map names (zAttachment1.weights for example)
+* curve names for zLineOfAction
+* any mesh name (embedded, user tet)

 This works with regular expressions as well.
-With that you can say search for only a 'r_' at beginning of name.
+For example you can search for occurrences of 'r_' at the beginning of a name.

-String replacing to change geometry name
+Changing geometry name
-****************************************
+**********************

-Lets build the Anatomical Arm demo from the Ziva menu.
-Then we can retrieve the setup into builder.
+As before, let's build the Anatomical Arm demo from the Ziva menu and retrieve the Ziva setup into a builder.

 .. code-block:: python